AbdelrahmanSalem9/Functions-Plotter/README.md

 # Notes
 - The input function should be defined in continous range eg 1/x can't be defined with 0 or log2(x) with 0
 - All snips of the program and test functions included in the img folder, I tried to test all possible functions randomly but due to eval function maybe unexpected happens with test some functions
+- runtime warrning may be aries when you use log function due to the floating point computation

 # Run
 to run the app